jamesdsmyth/lets-grow/README.md

   * `FoodItem.js` - a presentational component that takes parameters and displays the correct food item
 + `action-creators.js` - These functions create an object ready to be dispatched to the reducers
 + `currentMonth.js` - Function that returns the correct class regarding whether that food is in season or not.
 This is linked to the calendar visual on the foodItem page
 + `NotificationContainer.js` - This gives you notifications when to water your plants.
-Currently these notifications are sped to so the prompts happen much faster than once a day!
+Currently these notifications are sped up so the prompts happen much faster than once a day!

 ### Tips